-One respondent's firm from Tennessee will be reopening "according to phases advised by governor, but we are purposely lagging behind larger employers in the area to identify any unknown consequences.
-Note, at this time, we are fully functional remotely. so there is not a significant lift in operations we are expecting when we return to the office."
+One respondent's firm If your office is not currently open, when do you from Tennessee will be reopening "according to phases advised by governor, but we are purposely lagging behind larger employers in the area to identify any unknown consequences.
+Note, at this time, we are fully functional remotely. so there is not a significant lift in operations we are Other (please specify) expecting when we return to the office."